Last Updated: 12 July 2022

 Safeguarding – Managing all students, particularly those under 18 years of age, is of paramount importance and any major incidents could result in significant reputational damage.
 Although it is acknowledged that a student’s time at LSET is formative in their development as adults, this must be balanced with an inclination not to be overprotective.

 We may provide students with practical work sessions in key curriculum areas, including robotics, and machine learning, as well as overseas trips.
-We recognize that in order to provide attractive courses that maximize employability, students must be provided with challenging opportunities to achieve success.
-In spite of the fact that such activities will always be risk assessed in order to anticipate and mitigate dangers and risks, it is acknowledged that the risk of serious injury to students and staff can never be eliminated.
+We recognise that in order to provide attractive courses that Maximise employability, students must be provided with challenging opportunities to achieve success.
+Although such activities will always be risk assessed in order to anticipate and mitigate dangers and risks, it is acknowledged that the risk of serious injury to students and staff can never be eliminated.

 Policies and Procedures